Truck Accident Lawyers in Alabama

 How Truck Accidents Differ from the Average Car Accident

-In contrast to a typical Birmingham car accident involving passenger vehicles, truck accident claims consist of several extra moving parts.
+In contrast to a typical Alabama car accident involving passenger vehicles, truck accident claims consist of several extra moving parts.
 These additional factors can make truck accident litigation a complicated and confusing area of law.

 In an ordinary car accident case, there is only one person who would be a likely defendant–the at-fault driver who caused the accident.
 With truck accident cases, on the other hand, a person who is injured may have several different entities that he or she can pursue for damages.
 These include:

-- The driver: it goes without saying that if the truck drivers acted negligently while operating the vehicle and caused your Birmingham truck accident, he or she can be held liable for your injuries.
+- The driver: it goes without saying that if the truck drivers acted negligently while operating the vehicle and caused your Alabama truck accident, he or she can be held liable for your injuries.

-- The trucking company who employs the driver: if the driver of the commercial truck was at fault for your accident, his or her trucking company employer may be liable for your injuries under the theory of “respondeat superior.”
+- The trucking company who employs the driver: if the driver of the commercial truck was at fault for your accident, his or her trucking company employer may be liable for your injuries under the theory of “respondent superior.”
 This Latin phrase simply means that an employer can be held liable for the negligence of the trucking companies employees.

-- The company who maintained the vehicle: if your Birmingham truck accident was caused by a faulty part on the truck, such as brakes that were installed improperly, the shop which performed maintenance on the truck can also be held liable for your injuries.
+- The company who maintained the vehicle: if your Alabama truck accident was caused by a faulty part on the truck, such as brakes that were installed improperly, the shop which performed maintenance on the truck can also be held liable for your injuries.

 - The owner of the truck: if the truck drivers truck which was involved in your accident was owned by someone other than the driver or the employer of the trucker, the owner of the vehicle may also be found to be liable for injuries resulting from your truck accidents.

 While all drivers are vested with a duty to drive safely on the road, truckers are subject to additional federal regulations which must be followed down to the letter.
 These regulations dictate how often truck drivers must maintain their vehicle, what truck drivers must check on the truck before driving, and how long a trucker can drive without stopping to rest.
 Any violation of these regulations can show negligence on the part of the truck driver.
-Call Norris Injury Lawyers in Birmingham AL for a free consultation.
+Call Norris Injury Lawyers in Alabama for a free consultation.